anuragrao04/personal-site/src/content/blog/05-asahi-linux/index.md

 #### 2. Games

 Running games on linux has been a pain for a long time.
 This is because most games are written for Windows.
 Windows has a lot of proprietary APIs that games use, one of them being DirectX.
-DirectX is a set of APIs that are used to interact with the GPU.
+It's used for interactions with the GPU.
 This is not available on Linux.
 We need to translate DirectX calls to Vulkan calls in order to run games made for windows on linux and this is what `DXVK` does.
 DXVK is a compatibility layer that translates DirectX calls to Vulkan calls.
 This allows us to run DirectX games on Linux.

 There are more layers of translation.
 These Apple Silicon macs use 16K page sizes.
 Most games are compiled with 4K page sizes in mind.
 To overcome this, we essentially run a microVM that runs a separate Linux Kernel with 4K page sizes.